ncsereoka/digifon/analysis/Dummy/4_users/README.md

 ![Queue length using Dummy](./FourUsersDummy.svg)
 ![Queue length using Queue Aware](./FourUsersQueueAware.svg)

-Due to the number of channels available and the packet generation interval, we don't see a clear advantage of the Query Aware algorithm in this case.
+Due to the number of channels available and the packet generation interval, we don't see a clear advantage of the Queue Aware algorithm in this case.